50 American Small Towns Known for the Weirdest Things

 Fall River, Massachusetts: Lizzie Borden Bed & Breakfast

+One of the most haunted hotels in America is in Massachusetts.
 The tragedy of Lizzie Borden and the murder of her parents is one strange tale.
-Stranger, maybe, is that the Borden home—the site of the grizzly ax murders—is now a quaint bed and breakfast.
+Stranger, perhaps, is that the Borden home—the site of the grizzly ax murders—is now a quaint bed-and-breakfast.
 Who wouldn’t want to sleep next to ghosts?
-Here are more of the most haunted hotels in America.

 Siauliai.
 Lithuania.
 April 21, 2018.
 Shoes hang on the tree.